 Nevertheless, such is the demand/supply imbalance, poor quality care homes are charging high rates for shared accommodation and have long waiting lists.

-The senior housing operating business, Identidade, focuses on purpose built and converted properties on the periphery of prime residential areas in major cities across Brazil.
+Prolifico and Hanami focus on purpose built and converted properties on the periphery of prime residential areas in major cities across Brazil.
 The target segment is assisted living (limited care requirement) as opposed to nursing homes.

 Hanami currently operates an assisted living facility in São Paulo, which was fully leased-up in 12 months and is heavily focused on service quality and individuality of residents.

 Hanami’s first care home served as a pilot to specify the optimal home design and the business model.
 The company’s product is characterized by a home feel environment, due to a modular design, having each module a personalized common area, as opposed to a more traditional model of verticalized constructions, with large commons areas and a hospital feel.

 Hanami’s objective is to become the market leader in the provision of quality and a reference brand in the senior (assisted) living segment.